eliasker/OTP_3/kaiku_back/README.md

 # Kaiku backend

-Spring REST is listening by default port 8080.
-SocketIO is by default on port 8083.
+Spring REST is listening by default port 8080. (can be reconfigured at file application.properties {server.port=***}) SocketIO is by default on port 8083. (can be configured in boot config)

 ### Launching the server
 CD in to the project root directory and run the following command: